denniswong12/mars-rover-challenge/README.md

 Class - CommandCenter:
 - Initialise the plateau.
-- Call Plateau to add vehicle onto the plateau.
+- Call Plateau to add obstacles and vehicles onto the plateau.
+- Store a list of vehicle objects.
 - Trigger vehicle to move.
 - Request display vehicle positions.

 Class - UserInterface:
 - Get plateau coordinates from user via console input.
+- Ask user whether there are some Aliens or Rocks on the plateau.
+- Display coordinates of all obstacles (if any) on console.
 - Get vehicle coordinates and facing from user via console input.
 - Get vehicle movement instructions from user via console input.
 - Display coordinates and facing of all vehicles on console.